A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Proof of Proposition 2

 \subsection{Sub-graphs starting with source nodes}

-\textit{Proof.} Let us again consider the simplest 3-node in-tree, as shown in Figure \ref{fig:APP_simpleGraph}.
+\textit{Proof.} Let us again consider the simplest 3-node in-tree, as shown in Fig. \ref{fig:APP_simpleGraph}.
 We extend the proof in \cite{LeGratiet_2014} as follows.
-Note that the proof below naturally generalizes to the case of in-trees with multiple source nodes (see Figure \ref{fig:APP_extendedGraph}).
+Note that the proof below naturally generalizes to the case of in-trees with multiple source nodes (see Fig. \ref{fig:APP_extendedGraph}).

 Let $\mathcal{D}_s$ be the design points at node $s,\ s=1,2,3$, and let $Z_s$ be the computer code at node $s$.
 Let $\bs{V}^{(s,s)}=\text{Var}(Z_s(\mathcal{D}_s))$ be the covariance matrix of $Z_s(\mathcal{D}_s)$, and $\bs{V}_s$ be the full covariance matrix of the data generated by the simulators from node 1 to node $s$.
 With the independence assumption between codes $Z_1$ and $Z_2$, we have